My name is Bethany, and I began my journey with tarot many years ago.

 It’s easy to get a reading from me – even if you are across an ocean.
 Spirit doesn’t require that we be in the same place at the same time.
 I am able to connect energetically with only your name, though I find a photo and birthday to be very helpful in establishing a connection.

-If you are on the fence, please check out testimonials from my clients.
+If you are on the fence, please check out testimonials from my clients on my Facebook or Etsy page.
 If you have questions you can always contact me here (it may take up to 24 hours for me to respond).

 Visit my Book a Reading page and locate the kind of reading you want.
 Payment will be sent through PayPal.
 I will contact you within 24-48 hours to confirm that I have received your payment and verify the details of the reading you wish to receive.